Hone logo

 Output: false

-Explanation: null is a primitive type but not NaN.
+Explanation: null is not NaN.

 Input: undefined